thsmi/sieve/README.md

 A bit of fun trivia.
 My ISP supports Sieve out of the box, but on a non standard port.
 You do not find any documentation at their Homepage.
 But in projects statistics section at GitHub, regularly have referrals from their intranet which points to GitHub.
 Which means they use it internally…

-In general every back end which relies on a Linux or Unix based open source mail server will most likely support Sieve.
+In general every back end which relies on a Linux or Unix based open-source mail server will most likely support Sieve.
 Everything which runs on proprietary systems does not and most likely never will.